giulioisac/giulioisac.github.io/content/gene-flow.md

 where the bracket shows that \(j\) influences \(i\) only when the two frequencies differ, and that a larger \(A_{ij}\) makes \(X_i\) converge on \(X_j\) faster.
 Migration is a spring and drift is the noise that keeps it from ever settling.

-Figure 1 runs this in the browser for two demes.
-Genetic distance is measured by the \(F_2\) statistic \(F_{AB}=\langle (X_A-X_B)^2\rangle\), averaged over loci, together with its time-lagged extension \(F'_{AB}=\langle (X_A(t+\ell)-X_B(t))^2\rangle\), which compares one population to the other as it was some generations earlier.
-Symmetric migration pulls all three curves down together.
-Turn on flow in one direction only and the two lagged statistics separate, because only the receiving population has moved toward where the donor used to be.

-{{figure: gene-flow-figRelax}}

 ## Two Impossible Datasets

 The model is the easy part.
 What separates one application from the next is which statistic of the data survives the noise, and the two datasets we are comparing fail in opposite directions.

 SARS-CoV-2 surveillance is dense in time and thin in loci.
 England was sequenced weekly across nine regions, so \(\Delta t\) is one week and there are dozens of consecutive time points, but a 30-kilobase genome under a strong clonal background offers only a few tens of approximately independent segregating alleles.
 Ancient DNA is the mirror image.
-The Allen Ancient DNA Resource genotypes individuals at up to 1.23 million positions, which is an enormous number of loci, and delivers them as a handful of skeletons per 300-year window, pseudohaploid, with the great majority of positions missing in any one sample and the dates themselves uncertain by centuries.
+The Allen Ancient DNA Resource{{cite: mallick2024}} genotypes individuals at up to 1.23 million positions, which is an enormous number of loci, and delivers them as a handful of skeletons per 300-year window, pseudohaploid, with the great majority of positions missing in any one sample and the dates themselves uncertain by centuries.

 ## Frequencies We Can Trust